parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 This repository contains the docker image for Cloudsuite's Web Search benchmark.

 The Web Search benchmark relies on the [Apache Solr][apachesolr] search engine framework.
 The benchmark includes a client machine that simulates real-world clients that send requests to the index nodes.
-The index nodes contain an index of the text and fields found in a set of crawled websites.
+The index nodes contain an index of the text and fields found in crawled websites.

 ## Using the benchmark ##

 ### Dockerfiles ###

 Supported tags and their respective `Dockerfile` links:
-- [`index`][indexdocker] This builds an image that crawls a set of given websites to generate an index.
+- [`index`][indexdocker] This builds an image that crawls a set of websites to generate an index.
 - [`dataset`][datasetdocker] This downloads an already generated index and mounts it to be used by the server.
 - [`server`][serverdocker] This builds an image for the Apache Solr index nodes.
 You may spawn several nodes.
 - [`client`][clientdocker] This builds an image with the client node.
 The client is used to start the benchmark and query the index nodes.